Prancingkiller/notes-app/README.md

 # notes pwa

-I'm implementing on this app an automatic work shifts generator, you can test it if you go on the "managers room"->Crew planner, if you click on the button "make shift" on top, the api will be called and the returned planning will be posted on the calendar under, you can change the options below, each worker has a set of hours he will be available to work each day and an amount of hours that will be assigned.
-Other options about the planning are listed below, the tables at the bottom specify how many workers will need to be assigned to each "slot" on each day, the generator will use all this data to generate the shifts.

-Old description:
 It's a simple multi-user PWA for storing notes and create events on a calendar, based on groups of users.<br>
 Vue3 PWA with indexeddb for background sync, <br>
 it's hosted here https://whimsical-belekoy-5565ca.netlify.app <br>